Greg Luzinski

-Gregory Michael "The Bull" Luzinski (born November 22, 1950) is an American former professional baseball player.
+Gregory Michael Luzinski (born November 22, 1950), nicknamed "the Bull", is an American former professional baseball player.
 He played in Major League Baseball as a left fielder from 1970 to 1984, most prominently as a member of the Philadelphia Phillies where he was a four-time All-Star player and was a member of the 1980 World Series winning team.

 Luzinski was the 1975 National League (NL) RBI champion and, in 1978 he was named the recipient of the prestigious Roberto Clemente Award for his involvement in local community affairs.
 He ended his career playing for the Chicago White Sox.
 In 1998, Luzinski was inducted into the Philadelphia Phillies Wall of Fame.

 Biography

 Born in Chicago, Luzinski attended Notre Dame High School in Niles, Illinois.
 He was drafted by the Philadelphia Phillies with the 11th overall pick in the 1968 MLB draft.
 He made his MLB debut on September 9, 1970, at age 19, pinch-hitting for the Phillies in a loss to the New York Mets at Shea Stadium.